-- While yeast is proofing, mix flour, salt and sugar in a medium bowl.
+While yeast is proofing, mix flour, salt and oil in a medium bowl.
 Add yeast mixture to the flour mixture and knead until dough is elastic, approximately 5 minutes.
 Let rise for 1 1/2 hours.

 - For grilled bread, divide into 4 -6 pieces depending on how large you want them to be.
 On a floured board roll into a circle approximately 8 inches in diameter.
 Grill over medium low heat for a few minutes per side.

 - For pita pocket bread, allow the bread to puff up and then collapse.
 Otherwise slice the air pockets as they appear.

 - For pizza dough, make one large or several small.
 Lightly grill on one side over direct heat to get grill marks.
 Remove crust from grill and add toppings to the cooked side.
 Grill over INDIRECT heat until cheese melts (the crust will probably burn before the cheese melts if you try to grill on direct heat).